confluentinc/ksql/docs-md/developer-guide/create-a-stream.md

 ### Create a Stream with a Specified Key

-The previous KSQL statement makes no assumptions about the Kafka message key in the underlying Kafka topic.
+The previous SQL statement makes no assumptions about the Kafka message key in the underlying Kafka topic.
 If the value of the message key in the topic is the same as one of the columns defined in the stream, you can specify the key in the WITH clause of the CREATE STREAM statement.